Anxiety Manchester Hypnotherapy

 We start to breathe faster, increasing our oxygen intake.
 Our bloodstream fills with adrenalin, increasing our heart rate and changing the way we think.
 We may feel sick to our stomach as the digestive system shuts down, and we often sweat more to prevent overheating.
-Anxiety leaves us leave us jittery and upset – as if something bad is about to happen
+Anxiety leaves us feeling jittery and upset as if something bad is about to happen

 These changes are involuntary – designed to take over – which is why can’t just ‘make it stop’.
-Instead, we find it difficult to think logically, and our thoughts spiral out of control.
+Instead, we find our thoughts spiralling out of control.
 Anxiety can be incredibly upsetting.
-Overcoming it means putting yourself back in control.
+To overcome it we must put ourselves back in control.

 What Type of Anxiety Do You Have?

 Many people in Manchester struggle with anxiety.
 For instance, 40% of people will experience anxiety about their work.
 Which of the following difficulties do you recognise?

 Social anxiety happens around other people.
 We worry about being the centre of attention, other people’s opinions, or getting things wrong.
 Social or work situations cause self-consciousness and fear.
 Typical symptoms include:

 - Censoring your thoughts as being ‘stupid’ or ‘not funny enough’ etc.

 - Feeling anxious when attending parties or meetings, when queuing or in busy places, or any situation involving scrutiny.

 - Worrying about eating/drinking/writing in front of others.